 The International Taekwon-Do Federation (ITF) introduced this dobok in 1982.
 It is the product of many years of research and development.
 This ‘new’ dobok retains the aspects of the traditional dobok while at the same time reflecting a ‘new age’ in terms of design.

-It eliminates many of the discomforts of other martial arts uniforms.
-It will not, for example, come undone during practice or during a competition.
+It eliminates many of the inconveniences of other martial arts uniforms.
+For example, it will not come loose during practice or competition.

-It has also ensured that one can no longer rely on false practices to create a fake sound through stiffened material.
+It has also ensured that one can no longer rely on false practices to create a fake sound by means of stiffened material.

 The dobok is considered a primary necessity during training and competitions, for the following reasons:

-The dobok consists of a shirt, trousers, and a belt made of synthetic material (polyester-cotton blend).
-This material is a significant improvement over standard cotton, as it is more durable and at the same time more flexible.
+The dobok consists of a shirt, trousers, and a belt made of synthetic material (polyester-cotton mix).
+This material is a strong improvement over standard cotton because it is more durable and at the same time more flexible.

-The shirt and trousers must be white in color to symbolize the traditional color of Korean attire.
-Additional decoration, piping, lettering, and designs are not permitted.
+The shirt and trousers must be white in color to symbolize the traditional color of Korean clothing.
+Additional decoration, piping, lettering, and designs are not allowed.

-It is very important to always keep the dobok clean, wear it correctly, and treat it with the respect due to its art.
+It is very important to always keep the dobok clean, wear it correctly, and treat it with the respect it deserves for its art.

 Black piping on the edge of the shirt is only worn by black belt holders.

-This piping is three centimeters wide and is symbolic of the royal family and members of aristocratic houses during the Koguryo, Baekje, and Silla dynasties.
+This piping is three centimeters wide and is symbolic of the royal family and members of the aristocratic houses during the dynasties of Koguryo, Baekje, and Silla.

-An international instructor is recognized by the three-centimeter-wide black stripes on both sides of the shirt and trousers.
+An international instructor is recognized by the black stripes three centimeters wide on both sides of the shirt and trousers.

 View in webshop: